 The Reset is not simply a book on worship, it’s an appeal to the broader worshiping community to once again re-order their lives and practices in accordance with the sacred and priestly calling they were given and zealously return to the heart of worship.

 “The Reset: Returning to the Heart of Worship and a Life of Undivided Devotion” by Jeremy Riddle is a no-nonsense book that gets straight to the point about the importance of authenticity in worship.
 Jeremy calls out worship leaders who prioritize their personal brand over leading people in true worship.
-However, his approach is done with love and the intention of raising up true worship leaders, not just musicians.
+However, his approach is done with love and intends to raise up true worship leaders, not just musicians.
 If you’re a worship leader looking to return to the heart of worship and create an atmosphere for true praise to God, this book is for you.

-Jeremy’s reflections on his own journey of worship and devotion helped me to gain a deeper understanding of the importance of returning to the heart of worship.
+Jeremy’s reflections on his journey of worship and devotion helped me gain a deeper understanding of the importance of returning to the heart of worship.

 Jeremy’s message resonates with the early gospels and reminds us of the longing for authentic, spirit-led worship.
 The book encourages a renewed way of worship that strips away the distractions of big stages, bands, and light shows and instead focuses on the sweet presence of God in the company of other believers.
-The message of the book is one that is needed by many and will resonate with those who want to see the church restored and true worship renewed.
+The book’s message is needed by many and will resonate with those who want to see the church restored and true worship renewed.

 Nothing is more essential than knowing how to worship the God who created us.
 This book focuses readers on the essentials of God-honoring worship, combining biblical foundations with practical application in a way that works in the real world.
 The author, a pastor and noted songwriter, skillfully instructs pastors, musicians, and church leaders so that they can root their congregational worship in unchanging scriptural principles, not divisive cultural trends.

-Bob Kauflin covers a variety of topics such as the devastating effects of worshiping the wrong things, how to base our worship on God’s self-revelation rather than our assumptions, the fuel of worship, the community of worship, and the ways that eternity’s worship should affect our earthly worship.
+Bob Kauflin covers various topics such as the devastating effects of worshiping the wrong things, how to base our worship on God’s self-revelation rather than our assumptions, the fuel of worship, the community of worship, and the ways that eternity’s worship should affect our earthly worship.